WanBi Tuấn Anh: WanBi Tuấn Anh's compositions

-WanBi Tuấn Anh once stated "I never dare to admit that I'm a musician, I'm just an emotional music writer.
+WanBi Tuấn Anh once stated "I never dare to admit that I'm a musician, I'm just an emotional songwriter.
 In my compositions, I not only talk about love but also convey my confidences and things that I cannot express in words.
 That is my gratitude to my family, the pain that cannot be relieved, my appreciation for my friends, colleagues, the audience, etc. In the most depressing and most desperate moments, the music gave me hope and energy to move on, so that I still felt my valuable in life."In his singing career, most of his songs were written by WanBi Tuấn Anh himself: